mozilla/uniffi-rs/docs/manual/src/internals/design_principles.md

 **Violation:** The tool currently passes structured data over the FFI by serializing it to a byte buffer, favouring ease of implementation and understanding over performance.
 This was fine as a starting point!
-However, we have not done any work to measure the performace impact or iterate towards something with lower overhead (such as using `repr(C)` structs).
+However, we have not done any work to measure the performance impact or iterate towards something with lower overhead (such as using `repr(C)` structs).